saraculhane/acstats/TO-DO.md

 ## Things left to do with Reed Thesis template

-1. Look into changing bibliography description to Zotero.
-Albert Kim recommended the tutorial at <http://sites.middlebury.edu/zoteromiddlebury/>.

 ### Possible enhancements

 1. Change links inside document to be footnotes instead?